LucasDelfino92/morrowindsharp/mw#.md

   - iGreetDistanceMultiplier: NPCs will be much less likely to speak to you when passing by.
   - i1stPersonSneakDelta: lowers camera view while sneaking.
   - iMonthsToRespawn: increases the time it takes for containers (including plants and ore) to respawn from 3 days to 7 days.

-> The GMST Menu Preset will need to be downloaded and installed manually.

 [**Graphic Herbalism - MWSE Edition**](https://www.nexusmods.com/morrowind/mods/46599)
 Automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).